Alert 1 of 0

 The entertainment world can be exciting but it’s also fast-paced, unpredictable, and sometimes overwhelming.
 For families, it’s easy to get caught up in the whirlwind of auditions, contracts, and bookings and financial planning for the child can easily become an afterthought.

-A Coogan Account helps ensure that your child has money saved for the future.
+A Coogan Account helps make sure that your child has money saved for the future.
 Whether that future includes college, launching a business, or simply having a financial cushion at 18, it’s about giving your child options.

 How First Entertainment Can Help

-Opening a Coogan Account isn’t just about meeting a requirement, it’s about building a foundation of trust, protection, and long-term possibility.
-Whether your child is just starting out or already booking jobs, taking this step today means they’ll have more choices for tomorrow.
+Opening a Coogan Account isn’t just about meeting a requirement, it’s about protecting your child’s earnings and giving them a strong financial start.
+Whether your child is just beginning or already working, this step helps keep their future earnings are safeguarded.

-Explore our Youth Savings Account page to learn more about Coogan Accounts and how First Entertainment can support your family’s journey.
+Explore our Youth Savings Account page to learn more about how First Entertainment can support your family’s journey.